 It was my best (and only) hope to eat at one of Albert Adria's restaurants.

-Albert is the younger brother of Ferran Adria, the chef who pioneered molecular gastronomy at El Bulli, which was long considered the best restaurant in the world, until it closed in July 2011.
+Albert is the younger brother of Ferran Adria, who pioneered molecular gastronomy at El Bulli, long considered the best restaurant in the world until it closed in July 2011.

-Albert had worked at El Bulli as the pastry chef for ten years, before leaving to chart his own course.
+Albert had worked at El Bulli as the pastry chef for ten years before leaving to chart his course.

 My number one choice had been Tickets, his carnival-like tapas restaurant that opened in September 2013 and was featured on Chef's Table (S5 E4).

 Unfortunately, I underestimated its popularity and would've needed to make reservations a month or more in advance.

 Of his four other options in the Poble Sec neighborhood, my second choice had been Engima, which opened more recently in 2017.